Harvesting Dreams

 Date: Any day of the week during the displayed time of the exhibit.

-Details: During the viewing period of the exhibit, we host special docent-led tours for local schools.
+the exhibit, we host special docent-led tours for local schools.
 Our school liaison coordinates these field trips, providing students with educational insights into the exhibit.
 After the tour, students engage in an art project inspired by the exhibit, enhancing their learning and connection to the art on display.